IkechiNk/IDN-16/README.md

 ; This is a comment
 label:          ; Define a label
   LDI  sp, 10   ; Load immediate value 10 into r6
-  JSR  routine  ; Jump to subroutine "routine"
+  LOAD16 r5, routine  ; Load routine address into r5
-  HLT           ; Halt execution
+  JSR  r5       ; Jump to subroutine (JSR saves PC+2 to ra) HLT           ; Halt execution

 routine:
   MOV  r1, sp   ; Copy r6 to r1
-  RET           ; Return from subroutine
+  RET           ; Return from subroutine (jumps to address in ra)
 ```

 #### Variables and Constants